Georgia Home Insurance: Average Costs & Coverage Guide 2026

 Georgia's Weather Risks and What They Mean for Coverage

 Northern Georgia is one of the more active severe weather zones in the Southeast.
-The state averages 25–40 tornadoes per year, with north and central Georgia seeing about 6 tornado days annually.
-Peak season runs from March through May, with April being historically the deadliest month.
+The state averages 25 to 40 tornadoes per year, with north and central Georgia seeing about 6 tornado days annually.
+Peak season runs from March through May, with a secondary peak in November and early December.

 Check Your Wind/Hail Deductible

-Many Georgia home insurance policies include a separate wind and hail deductible — typically 1% to 5% of your home's insured value.
-On a $300,000 home, that's $3,000–$15,000 out of pocket before your insurer pays.
-Review your policy carefully and ask your agent about this before a storm hits.
+Many Georgia home insurance policies include a separate wind and hail deductible, typically 1% to 5% of your home's insured value.
+On a $300,000 home, that's $3,000 to $15,000 out of pocket before your insurer pays.
+Review your policy carefully and ask your agent about this before storm season.

 • Wind damage from tropical systems